Sweets from a Stranger

-Sweets from a Stranger is the fifth studio album by the British new wave group Squeeze, released in September 1982 through A&M. The album peaked at number 20 in the UK Albums Chart.
+Sweets from a Stranger is the fifth studio album by the British new wave group Squeeze, released April 30, 1982 through A&M. The album peaked at number 20 in the UK Albums Chart.
 The band split up soon after a world tour for the record, and the two main songwriters went on to record 1984's Difford & Tilbrook.
 Squeeze reunited and released Cosi Fan Tutti Frutti in 1985.
 As with all Squeeze albums, Chris Difford wrote the words first and Glenn Tilbrook would write the music afterwards often editing Difford's material to create a streamlined narrative.
 Tilbrook would record a demo afterwards and play it for Difford.

 Background and recording

+Sweets from a Stranger was recorded during a period of tumult for the band, with tensions exacerbated by the band's continued touring and the pressures on the Difford–Tilbrook songwriting team from being compared to Lennon–McCartney.
+Tilbrook explained, "The band was not in a happy place on the year from East Side Story to Sweets from a Stranger.
+There were some great songs on Sweets from a Stranger, but the band itself did not feel great; there was dark cloud above us.
+It was just hard work being on the road then, and it was an odd time.
+Really, when you're having that sort of success, no manager is going to say, 'You need to stop for a while.'
+And no one did, so we had to."

 Paul Carrack had left the band to work on his solo career and work as a studio musician.
 He was replaced by Don Snow.
 Snow would later appear with Procol Harum and Tina Turner on their respective albums and tours.
 Snow would later change his name to Jonn Savannah.

 Within a year after the release of this album, Squeeze broke up.
 Difford and Tilbrook carried on releasing an album under both of their names before reforming Squeeze with the band's original drummer Gilson Lavis and keyboardist Jools Holland.
-Keith Wilkinson who had toured with Difford and Tilbrook replaced John Bentley for the reunion album "Cosi Fan Tutti Frutti".
+Keith Wilkinson who had toured with Difford and Tilbrook replaced John Bentley for the reunion album Cosi Fan Tutti Frutti.

 In 1997, the CD was released in the UK with two bonus tracks, as part of the Six of One... box set.
 The set included the band's first six studio albums, each digitally remastered.
 These CDs were made available for individual purchase in 1998.

 A 2008 reissue included the two 1997 bonus tracks, and added a further seven tracks.